top of page

 - In French, English or Dutch;

-- ~December 2025 to January 2026;
+- ~December 2025 to February 2026;

 - Possibility for subsequent involvement in community outreach for larger scale correlational and experimental survey study.